cirruslabs/cirrus-ci-docs/docs/examples.md

 ## Rust

 Official [Rust Docker images](https://hub.docker.com/_/rust/) can be used for builds.
-Here is a simple example of `.cirrus.yml` that caches crates in `$CARGO_HOME` based on contents of `Cargo.lock`:
+Here is a basic example of `.cirrus.yml` that caches crates in `$CARGO_HOME` based on contents of `Cargo.lock`:

 ```yaml